 Black Light Illusions

 “A key principal of Black Light Theatre is the inability of the human eye to distinguish black objects from a black background.
 The result is invisibility of objects not illuminated by the ‘black light’.
 The second optical principle behind Black Light Theatre is the effect of UV light on fluorescent objects.
-Black lights omit as much light as ‘normal’ lights, but at a frequency that humans cannot detect.
+Black lights omit as much light as ‘normal’ lights, but at a frequency that human eyes cannot detect.
 Designers can make objects appear as bright as if the room were fully lighted, while making other objects appear as dark as if the room were completely dark.”